Vapi Voice AI Review: A Comprehensive Analysis and Key Takeaways

 Phone numbers are required in Vapi to make or receive calls over the phone.

 The feature to purchase numbers natively is quite limited at the moment.
-You can only buy U.S. and Canadian numbers, and you must manually enter the local area code to find a number.
+You can only buy U.S. numbers, and you must manually enter the local area code to find a number.
 Also, you can’t make outbound calls to any other country with a native phone number.
 In other words, you must use the import feature if you operate outside these two countries or make calls to international numbers.
 This is quite restrictive and a significant step down compared to the Synthflow interface for purchasing numbers.

 When you buy the number, you have two options: